-The Government of the District of Columbia (DC) GIS's Address Standards document has been developed to describe the addressing standards used for the Master Address Repository (MAR).
-The MAR is DC Government's official address database and is widely within the government.
-DC GIS, which is part of the Office of the Chief Technology Officer (OCTO), is primarily responsible for maintaining the MAR.
-For additional information regarding the MAR address standards please email DC GIS: dcgis@dc.gov.
+This Address Standards document has been developed to describe the addressing standards used for the Master Address Repository (MAR).
+The MAR is DC Government's official address database and is widely used across the City of Washington, DC.
+The OCTO Data Team which is part of the Office of the Chief Technology Officer (OCTO), is responsible for maintaining the MAR.